MFM Presents… Brief Recess

 And I'm just sort of like plugging away.
 I think about this a lot, right?

-I think there comes a moment in your life.

-And for you as an attorney, you had this skill.
 Yeah.

-And you were like, you know what?
+I think there comes a moment in your life where you're like, oh, you know what?
+I'm going to sit down.

+I'm going to think about how I can help.
+And for you as an attorney, you have this skill.

 I now have the time.
 Yeah.

 And I'm now inclined.
 When we talk to Congressman Garcia later, let's ask him.

-Because I think that could be cool to hear from someone in a position of power in the government of like what they think their constituents or just like civically engaged Democrats can be doing to help.
+You should ask him like what you can do, like what the differences are, because I think that could be cool to hear from someone in a position of power in the government of like what they think their constituents or just like civically engaged Democrats can be doing to help us.

 What can we do to help?
 How can we be helpful?
 How do you help now?
 What do you, what do you do to, I mean, I know like you volunteer, you go to protests, like you get involved.
 You are

 like someone that I look to, like you've helped me find my way many times.
-Um, but I don't know.

-Yeah, she does.
-It is
+Yes, she does.
+It is.

-But I will tell you that I struggle often with not knowing exactly what to do because I feel like what I want to do is something that I think will push the needle, right?
+but I will tell you that I struggle often with not knowing exactly what to do because I feel like what I want to do is something that I think will push the needle, right?
 Like, what can I do?

 Who can I help?
 Even if it's like one person, right?
 Who can I help?
 It's this feeling of helplessness that I think everyone is feeling right now.
 100%.